Last updated on September 22nd, 2023 at 07:53 am

 Puncture and tread rubber destruction

 If you drive with a low-air tire, even if it is not a flat tire, there are chances that the rubber and tread of this tire will be a mess after you inflate it.
-The reason for that is when the tire is low on air, it contacts the ground very unevenly which is why most of the tires that run on low air pressure become useless after a few miles.
-Also if there are stones, nails, or rocks, the tire will very easily take puncture due to the low air inside the rubber.
+The reason for that is when the tire is low on air, it contacts the ground very unevenly, which is why most of the tires that run on low air pressure become useless after a few miles.
+Also if there are stones, nails, or rocks, the tire will very easily puncture due to the low air inside the rubber.

 Low fuel mileage